dang-tong/dangt-tong.github.io/_pages/about.md

 Prospective students
 ======
-Students from majors of space physics, astronomy, physics, and computer science are welcome.
+Students from majors of space physics, astronomy, physics, atmospheric physics, and computer science are welcome.
 I hope you have solid background of physics, broad interest in planetary science and computer programming, and the spirit of self-motivation.
 We can get together to do something new and exciting.